antonioleal/myslackbuilds/README.md

 BBC BASIC is very well documented.

+# FreeFileSync
+FreeFileSync is a folder comparison and synchronization software that creates and manages backup copies of all your important files.
+Instead of copying every file every time, FreeFileSync determines the differences between a source and a target folder and transfers only the minimum amount of data needed.
+FreeFileSync is Open Source software,available for Windows, Linux and macOS.

 # kForth-32 and kForth-64
 kForth is an implementation of the Forth programming language and environment.